 The journey to Gorkha Durbar is an adventure in itself, involving a scenic hike or drive through terraced fields, lush forests, and traditional villages.

-The path is adorned with prayer flags and offers opportunities to observe rural Nepali life and interact with the local Gurung and Magar communities.
+Prayer flags adorn the path, which offers opportunities to observe rural Nepali life and interact with the local Gurung and Magar communities.

 Visitors to Gorkha Durbar can also explore the nearby Gorkha Museum, which houses artifacts, photographs, and historical documents related to the Shah dynasty and the unification of Nepal.